nghuyong/nationalist-or-populist/readme.md

 # Cite

-If this dataset and code is applied to your work, please quote the following article:
+If this dataset and code is applied to your work, please cite the following article:

 **《The Expression of Nationalist and Populist Emotions: A Study Based on the GMO Issues on Sina Weibo》**